rsheldiii/KeyV2/README.md

 The easiest (though not the best) way to run this program is to boot it up in [Thingiverse's Customizer](https://www.thingiverse.com/apps/customizer/run?thing_id=2783650).
 Explanations of each option are provided, as well as some default variables.
 Twiddle the variables to see how the keycap changes!

+The customizer is not always kept up to date, so I recommend the options below.

 #### OpenSCAD Customizer

 If you find that the Thingiverse Customizer is timing out, but you're not technically inclined enough to start programming in OpenSCAD, you can look into [getting OpenSCAD's customizer working](https://github.com/rsheldiii/KeyV2/wiki/Getting-the-OpenSCAD-Customizer-working).

 #### OpenSCAD Proper

+If you are technically inclined at all, this is definitely the recommended way to run the code.
+It's not very hard!

 First, you'll need OpenSCAD: http://www.openscad.org/downloads.html.
-I highly recommend installing the development snapshot, as they are much further along than the current stable release (as of writing, 2015.03-3).
+I highly recommend installing the development snapshot, as they generally support more features and are relatively stable.
+Development snapshots are listed in their own section on the downloads page.

-After you have openSCAD installed, you need to download the code and run it. running `git clone https://github.com/rsheldiii/openSCAD-projects.git` if you have git, or downloading [this zip](https://github.com/rsheldiii/openSCAD-projects/archive/master.zip) and extracting the code should do it.
+After you have openSCAD installed, you need to download the code and run it. running `git clone https://github.com/rsheldiii/openSCAD-projects.git` if you have git, or downloading [this zip](https://github.com/rsheldiii/openSCAD-projects/archive/master.zip) and extracting the directory should do it.
 Then all you need to do is open `keys.scad` with openSCAD and you are set!
-It is possible to edit this project with an external editor by checking off Design => Automatic Reload and Preview in OpenSCAD.
+It is possible to edit this project with an external editor by checking off Design => 'Automatic Reload and Preview' in OpenSCAD.

 All examples below assume you are running the library on your computer with OpenSCAD.